Air Fryer Crab Cakes

 12

 Did somebody say Crab Cakes? 🦀 You bet I did.
-This recipe is going to blow your mind, so much so that if you’re used to eating the seafood version of crab cakes, you may never go back.
+This recipe will blow your mind, so much so that if you’re used to eating the seafood version of crab cakes, you may never return.
 These vegan-friendly Air Fryer Crab Cakes are so easy and delicious.
 I love them for a summer snack or BBQ.

-❤️🦀 Why You’ll Love Air Fryer Crab Cakes
+❤️ Why You’ll Love These Vegan Air Fryer Crab Cakes

 • Quick: These vegan crab cakes can be made in under 20 minutes!